 Legacy will provide a pouch that utilizes locking technology for students to store their cell phone, smart watch, and wireless earbuds from their arrival at school until the end of the academic day.
 Students who choose not to bring a cell phone, smart watch, or earbuds to school will not be issued a pouch.
-Loaner pouches are available to rent in the IT Office for a \$5 loan charge.
 Students will be charged the replacement cost of a new pouch if they lose or damage their issued pouch.
+Students who mistakenly forget their pouch should turn technology into their principal's office until the end of the day.